Statcounter

 Chris shook it off, reasoning that he wasn’t doing anything bad at all.

-He had been, reluctantly, accepting the fact that he and Angela wanted different things, even if Angela didn‘t realize it.
+He had been, reluctantly, accepting of the fact that he and Angela wanted different things, even if Angela didn‘t realize it.
 Plus, he hated staying in the house that had become a symbol of everything he hated.
-He wished for the old thousand square foot home and a time when things were much simpler.
-End of story, everyone lives happily ever after.
+He wished for the old 1,200 square foot home and a time when things were much simpler.
+End of story; everyone lives happily ever after.
+Right?

 So, he unrepentantly continued to enjoy the company and drinks with Scott and Erin.
 It was well deserved fun indeed, he thought.